 The final day for a student to withdraw from any course will be equal to 75 percent of the time for the respective academic session.
-The student's class schedule shows 100 percent and 50 percent withdrawal deadlines specific to the student's class.
+Withdrawal deadline dates can be found on the Registration calendar or on the student's class schedule in myACCESS.
 Students will receive a grade of "W" for withdrawals made after the 100 and 50 percent refund periods.